5 Tips on What to Do After Finding a Leak in a Commercial Building

 Water Damage Restoration

 When water damage infiltrates your commercial property, contact the area’s most reputable water damage restoration company, ServiceMaster of North Texas.
-Skilled technicians arrive onsite within two to three hours of your initial call to assess the damage and develop a water restoration plan.
+Skilled technicians arrive onsite within two to three hours of your initial call to assess the damage and develop a water damage removal and restoration plan.
 Specialists utilize advanced technology, such as moisture meters and thermal cameras, to locate the moisture source.
 The property undergoes extensive water extraction processes that follow the Advanced Structure Drying Guidelines and IICRC procedures.
 Property managers can expect their compound to be free of excess moisture within a short span of two to five days.

 ServiceMaster of North Texas reliably serves the business and residential communities in Dallas, TX.
 The skilled technicians work with property insurance companies to ensure claims are filed for all water leaks.
 Free estimates for water damage restoration services are readily available from the team at ServiceMaster of North Texas.